Introduction to the Program

 • The graphic, schematic, and practical contents with which they are created, provide scientific and practical information on the disciplines that are essential for professional practice

-• Practical exercises where self-assessment can be used to improve learning
+• Practical exercises where the self-assessment process can be carried out to improve learning

-• Its special emphasis on innovative methodologies
+• Its special emphasis on innovative methodologies in Child and Adolescent Psychopathology

 • Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments

-• Content that is accessible from any fixed or portable device with an Internet connection
+• Content that is accessible from any fixed or portable device with an internet connection

-The multimedia content, developed with the latest educational technology, will provide the professional with situated and contextual learning, i.e., a simulated environment that will provide immersive education programmed to learn in real situations.
+The multimedia content, developed with the latest educational technology, will provide the professional with situated and contextual learning, i.e., a simulated environment that will provide an immersive learning experience designed to prepare for real-life situations.

 Syllabus